neilsarkar/pogp/README.md

 Making games should feel like playing games.

-* People should be able to use the languages and tools they're already familiar with.
+* People should be able to use languages and tools they're already familiar with.

 * Developer experience should prioritize immersion in a flow state.